 If you, a friend or family member live in the East and North East regions of Melbourne, you can also contact the Medication Support Service on 1800 931 101.
 The Medication Support Service is free and offers confidential counselling, family support, peer support groups and withdrawal services for people in the area.

-Find a professional
+Find a health professional

-It’s important to talk to a doctor about your medications.
-While this may be an intimidating process, it is important to seek help from health professionals if you feel that you may be at risk or susceptible to prescription medication misuse and/or addiction.
+If you are concerned about your use of prescription medications, speak to your GP.
+While this may be an intimidating process, it is important to speak honestly with your doctor, pharmacist or health professional if you feel that you may be at risk of or experiencing prescription medication misuse, dependency or addiction.

 Successful treatment may need to incorporate several components, such as counselling, rehabilitation and/or medications.
 If you need help understanding your addiction treatment options, speak to your GP.